OpenPhusion/phusion-express/README.md

 ## Application

 In Phusion, the term **application** has a specific meaning.
-It is a component that wraps an external system's API as one or more **endpoints** for Phusion to integrate.
-Each endpoint carries a specific function.
-From the perspective of the caller, an endpoint can be:
+It is a component that wraps an external system's API into one or more endpoints for Phusion to integrate with.
+Each endpoint performs a specific function.
+From the caller's perspective, an endpoint can be:
-- **Inbound**: the caller is calling from outside to the Phusion application.
-The application acts as the server, providing the calling address.
-For an inbound endpoint, it emits a **output** message to the Phusion engine, and receives an **input** message as the response.
+- **Inbound endpoint**: the caller invokes the endpoint from the outside.
+The Phusion application acts as the server, providing the service address.
+For an inbound endpoint, it sends an **output** message to the Phusion engine, and receives an **input** message in response.
-- **Outbound**: the caller (mostly a step in an integration workflow) is inside the Phusion system, and the application delegates the caller to access an outside service.
-For an outbound endpoint, it receives an **input** message from the Phusion engine, and emits an **output** message as the response.
+- **Outbound endpoint**: the endpoint is called from the inside, mostly by a step in the integration workflow.
+The application accesses external services on behalf of the caller.
+For an outbound endpoint, it receives an **input** message from the Phusion engine, and replies with an **output** message.

-An application can be used by multiple clients, each client has its own credentials and settings to access the application.
+An application can be used by multiple clients, each with their own credentials and settings to access the application.
 The collection of credentials and settings belonging to the client is called the client's **connection** to the application.
-Applications are responsible for maintaining the connections on behalf of the clients, in order to fluently use the application endpoints in integrations.
+It is the application's responsibility to maintain the connection on behalf of the client so that the application endpoints can be used fluently in the client's integrations.

 The lifecycle of an application:
-- None: the application is not registered to the engine, that is, it is unknown to the engine.
-This status is also referred to as "Unused".
+- None: the application has not been registered to the engine, that is, it is unknown to the engine.
+This state is also known as "Unused".
-- Stopped: the application is registered, but is not executing.
+- Stopped: the application is registered, but is not running.
-- Running: the application is registered, and is executing periodically or ready to service the incoming messages.
+- Running: the application is registered, and is running periodically or is ready to serve the incoming messages.

 <br/>

 ## Integration

-An **integration** connects application endpoints with workflow steps to perform certain functions on behalf of the client.
-The steps can be:
+An **integration** connects application endpoints through workflow steps to perform certain function.
+The step can be:
-- Endpoint: call an outbound application endpoint.
+- Endpoint: calls an outbound application endpoint.
-- Java: execute a Java processor.
+- Java: executes a Java processor.
-- JavaScript: execute a JavaScript processor.
+- JavaScript: executes a JavaScript processor.
 - Direct: emit some message to the following step.
-- ForEach: iterate over a list of items (JSON Array), for each item, execute a block of sub-workflow.
+- ForEach: iterate over the list of items in the message (JSON Array), and for each item, execute a sub-workflow.
-- Collect: collect the results of the previous sub-workflow steps into a single message (JSON Array).
+- Collect: collect the results of previous sub-workflows into a single message (JSON Array).

-An integration can be trigger to execution by:
+The execution of integration can be triggered by:
-- Endpoint: an inbound application endpoint is called by outside systems.
+- An endpoint: an inbound application endpoint is called by outside systems.
+Or,
-- Timer: schedule to execute the integration.
+- A timer: scheduled to execute the integration periodically.

-When an integration is executed, a data structure **transaction** is created to convey the message, properties, and context of the instance of the integration.
-The transaction is passed to each step, and each step can modify the transaction data (message and properties).
+When an integration instance is executed, a data structure called **transaction** is created to convey the incoming message, properties, and context of the integration instance.
+The transaction is passed to each step in the integration workflow, and each step can modify its data, namely messages and properties.

 An integration has similar lifecycle as applications:
-- None: the integration is not registered to the engine, that is, it is unknown to the engine.
-This status is also referred to as "Unused".
+- None: the integration has not been registered to the engine, that is, it is unknown to the engine.
+This state is also known as "Unused".
-- Stopped: the integration is registered, but is not executing.
+- Stopped: the integration is registered, but is not running.
-- Running: the integration is registered, and is executing periodically or ready to service.
+- Running: the integration is registered, and is running periodically or is ready to serve.

 <br/>

 ## Client

 A **client** is an organization who wants to implement and execute integration applications.
-A client usually owns some connections to certain applications, and some integrations.
+A client usually owns multiple connections to several applications, and runs integrations to use those applications.

 <br/>